 attribute causes the parameter value to be deeply decrypted or encrypted.
 You can apply

-any filter attribute (either [Reverse]
+any filter attribute (either [Reverse] or [ApplyFilters] in this example) to

 fields and properties of the parameter class.